Viennese Nights: Preservation

 Unlike most Warner Brothers' early Technicolor films (with a huge number of them existing either only in black and white or are lost completely), Viennese Nights still survives in color.
-The film survived as a single nitrate Technicolor print in Jack Warner's personal vault on the Burbank lot, and transferred to the UCLA Film and Television Archive, along with the nitrate collection of studio prints.
+The film survived as a single nitrate Technicolor print in Jack Warner's personal vault on the Burbank lot, and transferred to the UCLA Film & Television Archive, along with the nitrate collection of studio prints.
 A full set of Vitaphone sound discs was discovered at Warner Bros. in 1988.
 Additionally, the Vitaphone discs for the Foreign Version (non-dialogue, but English-language songs and musical underscore) has also survived but without picture.
-The domestic version has been preserved by the UCLA Film and Television Archive, including the overture, intermission, and exit music.
+The domestic version has been preserved by the UCLA Film & Television Archive, including the overture, intermission, and exit music.
 The Archive has created a 35mm Eastmancolor preservation negative from that print and the restored showprint has played archival engagements around the world.
 At the present time the film cannot be shown commercially or on Home Video, without the underlying rights being re-negotiated by the current copyright owner, Warner Bros.